nickserv/danamccurdy.com/_posts/2017-08-26-our-agreement.md

 through our rhythms,
 with which we share
 this sacred space,
-and not through our cell phones
+and not through a cell phone
 (that digital garden of ego),
 with those whose approval
 we so habitually seek.